-SS.8.A.2.1 Compare the relationships among the British, French, Spanish, and Dutch in their struggle for colonization of North America.
-SS.8.A.2.2 Compare the characteristics of the New England, Middle, and Southern colonies.
+SS.8.A.2.1 Compare the relationships among the British, French, Spanish and Dutch in their struggle for colonization of North America.
+SS.8.A.2.2 Compare the characteristics of the New England, Middle and Southern colonies.
 SS.8.A.2.3 Differentiate economic systems of New England, Middle and Southern colonies including indentured servants and slaves as labor sources.

-SS.8.A.2.4 Identify the impact of key colonial figures on the economic, political, and social development of the colonies.
+SS.8.A.2.4 Identify the impact of key colonial figures on the economic, political and social development of the colonies.

 SS.8.A.2.5 Discuss the impact of colonial settlement on Native American populations.
-SS.8.A.2.6 Examine the causes, course, and consequences of the French and Indian War.
-SS.82.7 Describe the contributions of key groups (Africans, Native Americans, women, and children) to the society and culture of colonial America.
+SS.8.A.2.6 Examine the causes, course and consequences of the French and Indian War.
+SS.8.A.2.7 Describe the contributions of key groups (e.g., Africans, Native Americans, women and children) to the society and culture of colonial America.

-SS.8.A.3 Demonstrate an understanding of the causes, course, and consequences of the American Revolution and the founding principles of our nation.
+SS.8.A.3 Demonstrate an understanding of the causes, course and consequences of the American Revolution and the founding principles of our nation.

 SS.8.A.3.1 Explain the consequences of the French and Indian War in British policies for the American colonies from 1763 - 1774.
 SS.8.A.3.2 Explain American colonial reaction to British policy from 1763 - 1774.
-SS.8.A.3.3 Recognize the contributions of the Founding Fathers (John Adams, Sam Adams, Benjamin Franklin, John Hancock, Alexander Hamilton, Thomas Jefferson, James Madison, George Mason, George Washington) during American Revolutionary efforts.
+SS.8.A.3.3 Examine the contributions of influential groups to both the American and British war efforts during the American Revolutionary War and their effects on the outcome of the war.
 SS.8.A.3.4 Examine the contributions of influential groups to both the American and British war efforts during the American Revolutionary War and their effects on the outcome of the war.
 SS.8.A.3.5 Describe the influence of individuals on social and political developments during the Revolutionary era.
-SS.8.A.3.6 Examine the causes, course, and consequences of the American Revolution.
-SS.8.A.3.7 Examine the structure, content, and consequences of the Declaration of Independence.
+SS.8.A.3.6 Examine the causes, course and consequences of the American Revolution.

+SS.8.A.3.7 Examine the structure, content and consequences of the Declaration of Independence.
 SS.8.A.3.8 Examine individuals and groups that affected political and social motivations during the American Revolution.

-SS.8.A.3.9 Evaluate the structure, strengths, and weaknesses of the Articles of Confederation and its aspects that led to the Constitutional Convention.
-SS.8.A.3.10 Examine the course and consequences of the Constitutional Convention (New Jersey Plan, Virginia Plan, Great Compromise, Three-Fifths Compromise, compromises regarding taxation and slave trade, Electoral College, state vs. federal power, empowering a president).
-SS.8.A.3.11 Analyze support and opposition (Federalists, Federalist Papers, Anti-Federalists, Bill of Rights) to ratification of the U.S. Constitution.
+SS.8.A.3.9 Evaluate the structure, strengths and weaknesses of the Articles of Confederation and its aspects that led to the Constitutional Convention.
+SS.8.A.3.10 Examine the course and consequences of the Constitutional Convention (e.g., New Jersey Plan, Virginia Plan, Great Compromise, Three-Fifths Compromise, compromises regarding taxation and slave trade, Electoral College, state vs. federal power, empowering a president).
+SS.8.A.3.11 Analyze support and opposition (Federalists, Federalist Papers, Anti-Federalists, Anti-Federalist Papers and the Bill of Rights) to ratification of the U.S. Constitution.
 SS.8.A.3.12 Examine the influences of George Washington's presidency in the formation of the new nation.
-SS.8.A.3.13 Explain major domestic and international economic, military, political, and socio-cultural events of John Adams's presidency.
-SS.8.A.3.14 Explain major domestic and international economic, military, political, and socio-cultural events of Thomas Jefferson's presidency.
-SS.8.A.3.15 Examine this time period (1763-1815) from the perspective of historically under-represented groups (children, indentured servants, Native Americans, slaves, women, working class).
+SS.8.A.3.13 Explain major domestic and international economic, military, political and socio-cultural events of John Adams's presidency.
+SS.8.A.3.14 Explain major domestic and international economic, military, political and socio-cultural events of Thomas Jefferson's presidency.
+SS.8.A.3.15 Examine this time period (1763-1815) from the perspective of historically under-represented groups (e.g., children, indentured servants, Native Americans, slaves, women, working class).

 SS.8.A.3.16 Examine key events in Florida history as each impacts this era of American history.

-SS.8.A.4 Demonstrate an understanding of the domestic and international causes, course, and consequences of westward expansion.
+SS.8.A.4 Demonstrate an understanding of the domestic and international causes, course and consequences of westward expansion.